-Direct-access storage devices (DASD) cannot be added/configured during installation.
+Direct-access storage devices (DASD) cannot be added or configured during installation.
 Such devices are specified in the CMS configuration file.

 Block Devices with DIF/DIX Enabled

 DIF/DIX is a hardware checksum feature provided by certain SCSI host bus adapters and block devices.
-When DIF/DIX is enabled, errors will occur if the block device is used as a general-purpose block device.
+When DIF/DIX is enabled, error occurs if the block device is used as a general-purpose block device.
 Buffered I/O or

 mmap(2)-based I/O will not work reliably, as there are no interlocks in the buffered write path to prevent buffered data from being overwritten after the DIF/DIX checksum has been calculated.

-This will cause the I/O to later fail with a checksum error.
+This causes the I/O to later fail with a checksum error.
 This problem is common to all block device (or file system-based) buffered I/O or

 mmap(2) I/O, so it is not possible to work around these errors caused by overwrites.